 Do Your Research

-This is a big step that many new entrepreneurs forget or skip over, but it is crucial to your success.
+This big step is one that many new entrepreneurs forget or skip over, but it is crucial to your success.
 Research has two benefits.
 It can help you set yourself apart and it lets you know what your potential clients need.
-When researching your industry, get answers to these questions before moving forward:
+When researching your industry, get answers to the following questions before moving forward:

 - Who are my potential clients?